Umoin4910/HighPassFilter/README.md

 From the transfer function graph above (Note: Vout/Vin is not plotted as Vin is already set to 1 as AC1), the cutoff frequency (f_c) is obtained as 1.5 kHz.
 #
-If you have any questions or need further clarification, don't hesitate to contact the me.
+If you have any questions or need further clarification, don't hesitate to contact me.
 Keep Learning Keep Hustling!